CenturyLinkCloud/clc-puppet/README.md

 ##### `datacenter`

-Name of the parent datacenter.
-If specified group will be created as a top-level group in datacenter.
+Name of the parent datacenter, if specified group will be created as a top-level group in datacenter.
 Could be empty if `parent_group_id` or `parent_group` is specified.

 ##### `id`